 If you work in these industries and are suffering from elbow pain, you may be able to seek compensation for your elbow injury.

 You could claim disability for tennis elbow if the injury happened at work.
 But, you can only claim disability and workers’ compensation benefits if you prove you sustained the injury doing something directly related to your job description.
 You must also confirm you have not been negligent or careless in your conduct.

 Not only can tennis elbow interfere with your daily activities, but it can also lead to permanent long-term disabilities and prevent you from doing your job.
 That’s why getting immediate medical care is critical to prevent complications from developing.

 What can you do?

 Elbow injuries sustained at work can significantly affect your way of life and prevent you from working.
-If you think your tennis elbow is a work-related injury, it’s important to seek counsel.
-If you’d like to learn more about claiming disability for tennis elbow, how much compensation you can you get for an elbow injury, or if you can claim a broken elbow sustained at work, give Sacramento Workers’ Compensation Attorneys, P.C. a call.
+If you think your tennis elbow is a work-related injury, you’ll need to seek counsel.
+If you’d like to learn more about claiming disability for a tennis elbow, how much compensation you can get for an elbow injury, or if you can claim a broken elbow sustained at work, give Sacramento Workers’ Compensation Attorneys, P.C. a call.
 Our expert Sacramento workers’ compensation lawyers will help you file a case and protect your rights as an employee, especially if you’re facing disputes with your employer.